Policy 1080 – Educational Equity

 I. Policy Value Statement

-The Board of Education of Howard County believes that educational equity is an inherent human right and must shape all school system policies, procedures, and practices.
-The Board prioritizes educational equity by identifying and removing institutional barriers and other factors that obstruct access and opportunity to a high quality education for all students.
-The Board recognizes that social identifiers and societal factors influence student outcomes.
-HCPSS endeavors to provide students with academic and non-academic supports specific to students so all students meet their highest potential.
-The Board believes it is the shared responsibility of the Board, employees, parents, community stakeholders, and students to work towards educational equity.
+The Board of Education of Howard County (Board) is committed to educational equity and believes that it is an inherent human right and must shape all school system policies, procedures, and practices.
+The Board prioritizes educational equity by identifying and removing institutional barriers and other factors that impede access and opportunity to a high-quality educational experience for all students.
+The Board recognizes that social identifiers and societal factors influence student outcomes; as such, HCPSS endeavors to provide students with academic and non-academic supports specific to each student, so all students meet their highest potential.
+In order to better serve our students, and to be a better school system, the Board believes it is the shared responsibility of the Board, HCPSS employees, parents, community stakeholders, and students to work towards educational equity.

 The Board acknowledges that educational equity is impacted by a multitude of discriminatory practices that are long-standing and systemic in nature.
-Systemic racism, ableism, sexism, implicit and explicit bias, institutional barriers, and other oppressive practices are significant contributors to inequitable outcomes for students.
-As such, the Board is committed to providing all students with a dynamic and educational program that nurtures their cognitive, social and emotional well-being and affirms their identity and experience, in order to maximize each student’s individual potential.
-We believe it is our responsibility to advance the skills, talents, abilities, and experiences that make each student unique.
-The unique characteristics of our students and staff are valued as strengths that contribute to the overall school community.
-We mandate addressing disparities in educational equity as a priority in each school, including but not limited to, access to advanced coursework, extracurricular activities, identification for specialized services, discipline, suspension/expulsion practices, achievement, and graduation rates between student groups.
+Systemic racism, ableism, sexism, implicit and explicit bias, institutional barriers, and other oppressive practices are significant contributors to inequitable outcomes.
+The Board is committed to providing all students with a dynamic educational program and experience that nurtures their cognitive, social and emotional well-being and affirms their identity so each student will thrive.
+It is our collective responsibility to recognize and to advance the skills, talents, abilities, and experiences that make each student and staff unique and to value these qualities as strengths that contribute to the overall school community.
+We mandate addressing disparities in educational equity as a priority, including but not limited to, access to advanced coursework, extracurricular activities, identification for specialized services, discipline, suspension/expulsion practices, achievement, and graduation rates between student groups.

 II.
 Purpose

-The purpose of this policy is to achieve educational equity by establishing expectations related to the identification and elimination of disparities in education outcomes.
+The purpose of this policy is to achieve educational equity by establishing expectations related to the identification and elimination of disparities in educational opportunities and outcomes.

 III.
 Standards